IUREDCap/redcap-etl/docs/UserGuide.md

 be the place they would check to see the status of the ETL processes.

 **Print Logging.** Print logging logs messages to the user's screen.
-It is used when ETL processes are run interactivley from the command line, and gives the user imediate feedback about the status of the process.
+It is used when ETL processes are run interactively from the command line, and gives the user immediate feedback about the status of the process.